Rivethead: Origins of the term

-Initially, the term rivethead had been used since the 1940s as a nickname for North American automotive assembly line and steel construction workers and hit the mainstream through the publication of Ben Hamper's Rivethead: Tales From the Assembly Line, which is otherwise unrelated to the subculture.
+Initially, the term rivethead had been used since the 1940s as a nickname for North American automotive assembly line and steel construction workers; the term hit the mainstream through the publication of Ben Hamper's Rivethead: Tales From the Assembly Line, which is otherwise unrelated to the subculture.

-Glenn Chase, founder of San Diego label Re-Constriction Records, is responsible for the term's meaning in the 1990s.
+Chase, founder of San Diego label Re-Constriction Records, is responsible for the term's meaning in the 1990s.
 In 1993, he released Rivet Head Culture, a compilation that contains several electro-industrial and industrial rock acts from the American underground music scene.
 In the same year, industrial rock group Chemlab − whose members were close friends of Chase − had released their debut album Burn Out at the Hydrogen Bar, which includes a track called "Rivet Head".
 Chemlab singer Jared Louche said he did not remember where the term came from, although he stated that this song title was in his mind for years.